 The Lee-Chin Institute is comprised of top management thinkers, business practitioners, and leading scholars.
 Our fellows are chosen to support and honour work relating to the area of sustainability, while the Grant Review Panel and Advisory Board help to govern our various research initiatives.

-Currently, our research focuses on three themes:
+Currently, our research focuses on two themes:

-- Sustainability strategy,
+- Sustainability strategy, and

 The scope of the institute is necessarily international with some emphasis on Canadian leaders, particularly those who are competing successfully in international markets.
 The secondary focus is on students and potential students – future business leaders – to ensure they are equipped to understand and make responsible decisions for their organizations.